xinwenfu/GenCyber/SoftwareSecurity/README.md

 This attack ubtilizes the buffer overflow vulnerability of the vulnerable chat server (i.e., vchat in our case) and sends a *reverse tcp shell* (one kind of malware code) payload, which connects back to the attacker and spawns a shell (Windows terminal) at the attacker's Kali VM.

 Here are steps:

+1. Start the vulnerable chat server on Windows VM
+   - Turn off Windows Firewall
+   - Turn off the virus <a href="https://support.microsoft.com/en-us/windows/turn-off-defender-antivirus-protection-in-windows-security-99e6004f-c54c-8509-773c-a4d776b77960">real time protection</a>

-1. To receive the reverse shell (i.e. Windows console), run the following command in a terminal on Kali VM
+2. To receive the reverse shell (i.e. Windows console), run the following command in a terminal on Kali VM
 ```
 nc -l -v -p 4444
 ```

-2. Change the following lines in reverse-shell.py
+3. Change the following lines in reverse-shell.py
 - Change the victim IP to your Windows VM's IP
 ```
 HOST = '10.0.2.7'   # vitcim IP